dxfrontier/cds-ts-repository/README.md

 `(method) this.create(entry: KeyValueType<T>) : Promise<InsertResult<T>>`.

-This method allows you to create a new entry in the database.
+The `create` method allows you to create a new entry in the database.

 `Parameters`